 We quantitatively assess this new hypothesis vis-à-vis others in the literature.
 In this paper, we estimate a structural search model of the marriage market with increasing income volatility, a narrowing gender wage gap, and decreasing prices of home inputs.
-We find that rising income volatility explains 26% of the decline in marriage.
-The decrease in the price of home inputs also explains about 20% of this decline.
+We find that rising income volatility explains 20% of the decline in marriage.
+The decrease in the price of home inputs also explains about 14% of this decline.
 The narrowing of the gender wage gap has a small effect.
+Our analysis shows that our findings are robust to specifications of the model, specifically the presence of adjustment costs.
 In sum, we find that our hypothesis is quantitatively important, and that rising income volatility has a substantial impact on the delay in marriage.

 The framework developed here could also be used to address different questions.
-One avenue of research we are exploring in ongoing work is the relationship between increased earnings volatility and the changing patterns of divorce in the U.S.25 Other questions can also be envisioned.
 For example, in the presence of consumption commitments, individuals may sort into jobs or occupations with greater or lesser risk based on their marital status.
 Another possibility is an analysis of the impact on household formation of different government policies that affect the labor market.
-We leave these possibilities for future research.
+This mechanism can also be important accounting for the rise of singles that live with their parents, as young adults may increasingly value insurance from their parents.31 Moreover, this may also be important to explain the rise in cohabitation, which allows for some mutual insurance with lower commitment.32 We leave these possibilities for future research.